-Do Root Canals Cause Health Problems?
+Do Root Canals Cause Medical Problems?

-Misinformation has free rein on the internet.
 Let's set the record straight.

 The Root Canal-Cancer Connection Myth